joe801/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that moves a file to another directory

 **8-firstdelete**
-A script that deletes a file
+A script that deletes a file /tmp/...betty

+**9-firstdirdeletion**
+A script that deletes a directory /tmp/my_first_directory